Niccolo-Ajroldi/Functional-BNP-clustering/README.md

 We were given 26 multivariate functional observation with 4 components, each of which represents a somatosensory evoked potential, i.e. the electrical modifications occurring in the central nervous system following a stimulus, detected within 2 seconds after the stimulus over 1600 instants.

-The aim of the project is **to implement a functional clustering algorithm in a Bayesian nonparametric framework** in a univariate setting.
+The aim of the project is **to implement a functional clustering algorithm in a Bayesian nonparametric framework** in a univariate functional setting.
 In particular, we assume an infinite mixture model for our functional obervations with a Dirichlet Process as mixture distribution.
 Our aim is to sample from Dirichlet process in order to get a sample of the latent partition induced.
 A Gibbs sampler is implemented for our purposes.

 The algorithm and the model will be first tested on simulated data and then on clinical ones.